-- 87. A tax practitioner can avoid IRS penalty relating to a tax return position: - A. only if the position has a more likely than not chance of being sustained by the IRS or courts. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is not substantial authority to support the position. - D. if the position has a reasonable basis and is disclosed on the tax return. - E. None of the above.
+- 83. A taxpayer can avoid a substantial understatement of tax penalty: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is substantial authority to support the position. - D. if the position has a reasonable basis and is not disclosed on the tax return. - E. None of these.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk Analysis
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk analysis Accessibility: Keyboard Navigation